Varsity Jacket History: Harvard Roots, Meaning, and Timeline

 After that, high schools used letters too, especially for football, baseball, and basketball.

-Because every school had its own rules, the symbols looked different from place to place.
+Because each school had its own rules, the symbols looked different from place to place.

 Did you know?